PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 This way, every decision was backed by a thoughtful strategy, not just a shot in the dark.
 These questions ensure that every change is purposeful, targeted, measurable, and accounted for in terms of potential impact - both positive and negative.

-### 3. Deep empathy for our customers
+### 3. Deep empathy for customers

 Finally, putting the user first is at the heart of how they build.

 It's possible that a feature can increase your target metrics but still have a detrimental effect on your user experience.
-The most famous example of this is how Booking.com applied dark patterns to increase sales by using text such as "*32 customers are looking at the same hotel as you*" or "*another person is considering booking a room at this accommodation*" (They were later [fined $7.5M](https://www.gvh.hu/en/press_room/press_releases/press-releases-2020/gigantic-fine-imposed-on-booking.com-by-the-gvh) for doing this!).
+The most famous example of this is how Booking.com applied dark patterns to increase sales by using text such as "*32 customers are looking at the same hotel as you*" or "*another person is considering booking a room at this accommodation*".
+They were later [fined $7.5M](https://www.gvh.hu/en/press_room/press_releases/press-releases-2020/gigantic-fine-imposed-on-booking.com-by-the-gvh) for doing this!

 By maintaining deep empathy for their customers, their team avoids such pitfalls.
 It empowers them to consider the customer's experience and satisfaction above all else, even when it might be easier or more profitable in the short term to do otherwise.